Brand Names: Norflex

-Orphenadrine may also be used for other purposes not listed in this medication guide.
+Orphenadrine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of orphenadrine (Norflex)?

-Stop using orphenadrine and call your doctor at once if you have any of these serious side effects:
+Stop using orphenadrine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about orphenadrine (Norflex)?